romanelgff/RomaneLG/index.md

 Welcome !

 My name is Romane Le Goff.
 I am a student in Applied Statistics at both ENSAI and University of Rennes 1.
-You fill find below my CV.
+You fill find below my CV, some of my academics projects and a short description of my previous experiences in data science.

 **CV**